liathoffman/old-yaronwittenstein/posts/svm.md

 (see also [SMESH](#smesh) later).

 These packages may not be associated with other contracts accounts (not sure how it'll be represented yet), but they still must be stored on-chain.
-It's like having access to `RubyGems/npm/crates.io/other packages-managers` accessible on the chain. (documentation or debugging info will be stored off-chain).
+It's like having access to `RubyGems/npm/crates.io` or other package-manager accessible on the chain. (documentation or debugging info will be stored off-chain).

 I know there is an early-stage work being done on WebAssembly modules interoperability.
 Lin Clark has published a few weeks ago a great article about [WebAssembly Interface Types][WebAssembly Interface Types].
 This seems a big step towards that direction.